Why a dedicated anti-corruption programme?

 Programmes

-The Court is a bold global initiative designed to hold corrupt leaders and their professional enablers accountable.
+The IACCourt is a bold global initiative designed to hold corrupt leaders and their professional enablers accountable.
 It is closely aligned with the United Nations’ Sustainable Development Goal 16, which promotes peace, justice, and strong institutions.
 By enabling justice and reducing corruption, the Court can help to ensure that public resources are used for the benefit of all citizens, not a privileged few.
-GGA’s role in this initiative includes working to build coalitions of anti-corruption champions at national and regional levels, engaging governments, NGOs, and civil society organisations.
+GGA’s role in this initiative includes working to build coalitions of anti-corruption champions at national and regional levels, engaging governments, NGOs, and civil society organisations

 Programmes

-The Court is a bold global initiative designed to hold corrupt leaders and their professional enablers accountable.
+The IACCourt is a bold global initiative designed to hold corrupt leaders and their professional enablers accountable.
 It is closely aligned with the United Nations’ Sustainable Development Goal 16, which promotes peace, justice, and strong institutions.
 By enabling justice and reducing corruption, the Court can help to ensure that public resources are used for the benefit of all citizens, not a privileged few.
 GGA’s role in this initiative includes working to build coalitions of anti-corruption champions at national and regional levels, engaging governments, NGOs, and civil society organisations

 Advocacy